Online Teaching and Learning

 - Ask about the content covered through the activity within the next assessment (this supports long-term memory as well as demonstrating the importance of the topic).

-This example suggests additional steps or information that might be needed for a small group discussion in an online setting.
+The following table suggests additional steps or information that might be needed for a small group discussion in an online setting.

 Small Group Discussion Comparison